katsuhisamaruyama/ChangeMacroRecorder/README.md

 ### Manually Downloading

-Download the latest release of the jar file in the [plug-in directory](<https://github.com/katsuhisamaruyama/ChangeMacroRecorder/tree/master/org.jtool.macrorecorder.site/plugins>) and put it in the 'plug-ins' directory under the Eclipse installation.
+Download the latest release of the jar file in the [plug-in directory](<https://github.com/katsuhisamaruyama/ChangeMacroRecorder/tree/master/org.jtool.macrorecorder.site/plugins>) and put it in the 'plug-ins' directory under the Eclipse.
 Eclipse needs to be restarted.

 ### Checking Installation